kylemcdonald/LightLeaks/readme.md

 20x15x4.4m room with 42 mirror balls on floor and 4 projectors at 3.25m high, 7.2m away from center of mirror balls.

+Temporarily used a laptop and Mac Pro together for calibration, leading to the "Primary" and "Secondary" ProCamSample instances.
+This solution doesn't really work because lost OSC messages to the Secondary machine cause irrecoverable problems.

 * Mac Pro with 4x [Apple Mini DisplayPort to Dual-Link Display Adapter, with USB Extension](https://www.apple.com/shop/product/MB571LL/A/mini-displayport-to-dual-link-dvi-adapter)
 * 4x [Christie D12HD-H 1DLP projectors](https://www.christiedigital.com/en-us/business/products/projectors/1-chip-dlp/h-series/Christie-D12HD-H) at 10,500 ANSI Lumens, all running at 1920x1080.
 * Additional monitor for debugging.
 Display arrangement was set so the monitor was the last screen to the right.